pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 aliases: ["/docs/reference/faq/"]
 ---

-## Supported clouds and languages

-### How can I add support for my favorite cloud?

-To enable a new cloud, you need to create a Pulumi Resource Provider.
-This provider requires a [gRPC](https://grpc.io/) interface and can be implemented directly; explore the [Pulumi Resource Provider Boilerplate](https://github.com/pulumi/pulumi-provider-boilerplate) to get started and [https://github.com/pulumi/pulumi-kubernetes](https://github.com/pulumi/pulumi-kubernetes) for a complete example of building out a provider.

-If there is an existing Terraform Resource Provider for the target, you can also use [Terraform Bridge](https://github.com/pulumi/pulumi-terraform-bridge/blob/master/README.md) and [pulumi-aws resources.go](https://github.com/pulumi/pulumi-aws/blob/master/provider/resources.go) for a specific example.

-### How can I add support for my favorite language?

-Supported languages run out of process and communicate over gRPC with the Pulumi engine and resource providers.
-Check out the [protocol definitions](https://github.com/pulumi/pulumi/tree/master/sdk/proto) along with the language providers themselves.
-You can explore how we added [support for Go](https://github.com/pulumi/pulumi/pull/1456), which should help with scoping.
-There is also a summary of the core work items needed as part of adding support for a typical new language on the [New Language wiki page](https://github.com/pulumi/pulumi/wiki/New-Language-Bring-up).

 ## Automatic Rollbacks

 ### Does Pulumi support automatic rollback in the event of an error or failure?